Over the course of the last decade, companies of all shapes and sizes have focused increasingly on corporate social responsibility. In fact of the

 London is often considered to be the FinTech hub, meaning that it is an exciting place for graduates to kick-start their career in the industry.
 It’s also been developing worldwide, though, with FinTech companies growing rapidly in the US and China, as well as developing markets in Canada, Brazil and Israel.

-If travelling and working abroad is something that interests you, pursuing a career in FinTech is definitely a good choice.
+If travelling and working abroad is something that interests you, pursuing FinTech graduate jobs would be good choice.
 If you have another language under your belt, your skills will be very much in demand - multi-lingual graduates can put their language skills to use as UK-based FinTech companies branch out into international markets.

 Get the latest industry insights straight to your inbox.